Grace Chisholm Young: Personal life

 In addition to her career as a pioneering woman in what was then a discipline with significant barriers to entry, she completed all the requirements for a medical degree except the internship.
 She also learned six languages and taught each of her children a musical instrument.
-In addition, she published two books for children (Bimbo: A Little Real Story for Jill and Molly (1905) and Bimbo and the Frogs: Another Real Story (1907)).
-The former was aimed to explain where babies came from to children while the latter was about cells.
-The Young's elementary geometry book (The First Book of Geometry, 1905) was inspired by the education of their son.
-In 1929 she started a historical novel The Crown of England set in the sixteenth century.
-She worked on this for five years but it was never published.
+In addition, she published two books for children (Bimbo: A Little Real Story for Jill and Molly (1905) and Bimbo and the Frogs: Another Real Story (1907) — Bimbo was the nickname the Youngs gave their son Frank).
+The former book aimed to explain to children where babies came from while the latter was about cells.
+The Youngs' book on elementary geometry, The First Book of Geometry (1905), was inspired by the education of their son.
+In 1929, she began writing a historical novel, The Crown of England, set in the sixteenth century; she worked on this for five years, but it was never published.

 With the approach of World War II, she left Switzerland in 1940 to take two of her grandchildren to England.
-She planned to return immediately, but because of the fall of France, she could not.
-This left William alone, and he died two years later in 1942.
-Two years after that, Grace Young died of a heart attack.
+She intended to return immediately, but could not do so because of the fall of France.
+This left William alone in Switzerland where he died in 1942.
+Grace Young died two years later at the home of her daughter, Janet, in Croydon.

 Of their six children, three continued on to study mathematics (including Laurence Chisholm Young and Cecilia Rosalind Tanner), one daughter (Janet) became a physician, and one son (Patrick) became a chemist and pursued a career in finance and business.
 Their eldest son (Frank) was killed in World War I, when his plane was shot down in 1917, and his death had a profound effect on his parents, reducing their mathematical creativity.
 One of Grace's fourteen grandchildren, Sylvia Wiegand (daughter of Laurence), is a mathematician at the University of Nebraska–Lincoln and is a past president of the Association for Women in Mathematics.